 One device or two?

 For some employees, a BYOD policy could be just what they are looking for.
-The freedom of using just one device to centralise communications could make working life a little bit easier.
+The freedom of using just one device could make working life a little bit easier.
 One study found that 78% of workers thought using a single device would help them to balance their personal and professional lives.
-However, some may not appreciate the blurred lines between the personal and professional which a BYOD policy would entail.
-It is also worth considering if your staff have smartphones which would meet the demands of business communication and also if their bills would be paid for or supplemented to cover professional use.
-A BYOD policy could also place limitations on what apps and websites staff can access through their own devices so ask your staff for opinions on this.
+However, some may not appreciate these blurred lines between the personal and professional.
+Think about whether your staff have smartphones which would meet the demands of business communication.
+Also, decide how their bills would be paid for or supplemented to cover professional use.
+A BYOD policy could place limitations on what apps and websites staff can access through their own devices.
+So, ask your staff for opinions on this.
 Research has found that 43% of corporate users were ‘very unwilling’ to stop using data-intensive apps like Spotify to access company data.

-To help, within your BYOD policy, you should have a section that explains to your employees that they should not to accept OAuth push notifications where apps want to access your contacts or other data on your device.
-Also, spell out the ramifications should they not adhere to that.
-Other ways, such as having a secure area on an employee’s device where work-related information is stored, are also possible.
-This may be a more expensive than leasing equipment, but, depending on the data, will be less costly than a data breach which our team can discuss with you
+Within your BYOD policy, you should have a section that explains to your employees that they should not accept push notifications.
+This is where apps want to access your contacts or other data on your device.
+However, there are ways around most potential pitfalls.
+Your IT team, or outsourced support, could set up a secure area on an employee’s device where work-related information is stored.

-Nothing stands still in the digital world and neither should your BYOD policy.
-Review the details on a quarterly basis to make sure they are still up-to-date with any advancements, such as new cybersecurity or data regulations.
-Ask your teams for feedback on how they feel the BYOD policy is working in practice.
+Nothing stands still in the digital world and neither should a BYOD policy.
+Review the details on a quarterly basis.
+Make sure they are up-to-date with any advancements, such as new cyber security or data regulations.
+Ask your teams for feedback on how they feel the BYOD policy is working.
 Review whether your company is reaping the benefits regarding time and cost savings.
-Hone and perfect your BYOD policy if you feel it could be improved.
+Hone and perfect your BYOD policy if it could be improved.
 Alternatively, if after a trial, a BYOD policy is not for you, then scrap it and choose another corporate communication method.

-The success of a BYOD policy relies heavily on how it is rolled out by your company to balance the pros and cons as well as taking the necessary steps to minimise risk.
-Educate your staff on how to use their devices for business purposes and avoid compromising data.
+The success of a BYOD policy relies heavily on how it is rolled out by your company.
+Balance the pros and cons as well as taking the necessary steps to minimise risk.
+Educate your staff on how to use their devices for business purposes.
 A robust BYOD policy and well-informed teams should help to reap the benefits of bringing your device to your workplace.